wgsl-tooling-wg/wesl-spec/WeslToml.md

 A `wesl.toml` file is mandatory for libraries.

 For user applications, feel free to start without a `wesl.toml`.
-We'll assume reasonable defaults.
+We'll assume reasonable defaults, which will evolve over time.

 As your application grows, we suggest adding a `wesl.toml` for better consistency.
+This lets you pin down the exact behaviour of wesl.

 ### `edition` field